mobibyte/momonote/BIOL 1441/Lesson 4.md

 occur in your cells to keep you alive

 **3. Describe the function of chemical bonds.**
+Foods store energy in their chemical bonds
+• By breaking those chemical bonds, that energy is released into your cells
+• Your cells can use that energy immediately or store it by forming new chemical bonds

 4. Explain how the structure of ATP makes it good for storing & releasing energy.